NCAR/VAPOR/docs/usage/isosurfaceRenderer.rst

 Description
 -----------

-The Isosurface Renderer displays the user's 3D data variables within a volume described by the source data file, according to color and opacity settings defined by the user.
+The Isosurface Renderer displays surfaces that follow a single value of their selected variable.
+This is similar to a 2D contour, but in 3D space.
+Each instance of the Isosurface renderer can display up to four surfaces.
+Initially, only one will be displayed.
+Additional isosurfaces can be created by double-clicking on the Transfer Function historgram, in the Appearance tab.

 Basic Controls
 --------------